daedadev/Shop-CMS/README.md

 Tests can be found in the client folder `/client/src/utils/helpers/__test__`

-While in the root folder, running `cd client && npm run test` will run the tests I currently have setup.
+While in the root folder, running `cd client && npm run test` in the terminal will run the tests I currently have setup.

 <a name="Contributions"></a>